Bishwajitkuat/react_pizzas/README.md

 ## Description

 An website for odering pizzas.
 User can add pizzas into cart and adjust item numbers from cart.
 Finaly place an order.
 After placing a order, users will be redirected to order status page.
 I have used "react-fast-pizza-api" API for backend functionalities.
+The app is hosted at Vercel.

+## Live website

+<a href="https://react-pizzas-bisso.vercel.app/" target="_blanck">https://react-pizzas-bisso.vercel.app/</a>

 ## Technologies